haihangw/carbon_emissions/README.md

-# The Impact of the EU ETS on the Competitiveness and Employment of Firms in the Second Trading Period
+# Reproducibility Appendix: The Impact of the EU ETS on the Competitiveness and Employment of Firms in the Second Trading Period

-The project is part of my senior thesis.
-It intends to explore how the relative allocation of allowances in the EU ETS impact the competitveness and employment of firms covered by the EU ETS in the second trading period.
-This github project will go over how to extract emissions data from the European Union Community Transaction Log, how to download company-level data (NACE code, Revenue data, and No. employment data) from Orbis by Bureau van Dijk, and how to perform the empirical analysis in my senior thesis.
+The project is a part of my senior thesis.
+It intends to explore how the relative allocation of allowances in the EU ETS impacted the competitveness and employment of firms covered by the EU ETS in the second trading period.
+This README.md file will go over the process of extracting emissions data from the European Union Community Transaction Log, downloading company-level data (NACE code, Revenue data, and No. employment data) from Orbis by Bureau van Dijk, and performing the empirical analysis in my senior thesis.

 ## Getting Started

-Cloning the repository to your local directory using the following code:
+Cloning the repository to your local directory:

 ```
 git clone https://github.com/ricardowang/carbon_emissions